jfrobbins/jrobb.org-pelican/content/server/2014-09-01-moving-my-pump-home.md

 Slug: moving-my-pump-home
 Authors: Jon Robbins

-I was suspended from my vps again sometime yesterday due to going over my 3TB montly bandwidth limit -- I was seeding many linux distributions, and with the fat pipes on the vps it just happened.
+I was suspended from my vps again sometime yesterday due to going over my 3TB monthly bandwidth limit -- I was seeding many linux distributions, and with the fat pipes on the vps it just happened.
 I'll have to be more careful in the future.